 This would mean that only the X-Forwarded- headers are accepted and only as long as those come from one of the IP ranges 216.246.40.0-255 or 216.246.100.0-255.
-By default, all proxies are trusted (trustedProxies.proxies set to '') and only the X-Forwarded- headers are accepted.
-Also, for backwards compatibility the following headers are trusted for providing the client IP address:
+If you are using the standardized Forwarded Header, you can also simply set trustedProxies.headers to 'Forwarded', which is the same as setting all four properties to this value.
+By default, no proxies are trusted (unless the environment variable FLOW_HTTP_TRUSTED_PROXIES is set) and only the direct request informations will be used.
+If you specify trusted proxy addresses, by default only the X-Forwarded- headers are accepted.